mabrobotics/MD80-x-CANdle-Documentation/md_fdcan_protocol/canProtocol.md

 (frame-types)=
 ### Frame Types
-Although there are basically only two possible genres of frames - read and write register - the frames can trigger different behaviours, apart of reading and writing.
+Although there are basically only two possible variants of frames - read and write register - the frames can trigger different behaviours, apart of reading and writing.
 Here is a brief description of the frame behaviours by their id:

 <table border="1" cellpadding="2" cellspacing="0"  class="gridlines sheet0" id="sheet0" style="float:center;text-align:center;font-size:11px ;width:100%">
 	<tbody>